cognizant-ai-labs/covid-xprize/covid_xprize/examples/prescriptors/neat/README.md

 python covid_xprize/examples/prescriptors/neat/train_prescriptor.py
 ```
 Periodically, this script saves the current population to `neat-checkpoint-*`.
 These saved networks can then be used in prescriptor submissions as explained below.
+The training script can run for
+a long time (potentially indefinitely -- see comments in the script) so you will likely want to kill it with CTRL-C
+once it has generated one or more checkpoints for you to test with.

 There are MANY ways to improve `train_prescriptors.py`.
 See the comments in the file for some example directions for improvement.